 Inspiration for a session can come from a variety of places: your own experiences, questions you have faced, or sessions you have heard about elsewhere.

-Though presentations and facilitated discussions are our most used format, that does not mean they are always the most effective depending on your content.
+Though lectures/presentations are our most used format, that does not mean they are always the most effective depending on your content.
 Time for discussion and questions is important to consider.
 Feel free to be creative when thinking about the structure within your session.
 Panels are valuable, but is there a way to put a spin on your presentation?
-Could there be an opportunity to facilitate a debate or town meeting?
-What would work best in our new virtual format?
+Could you lead a roundtable discussion that promotes a discussion instead of lecture?
 Consider thinking beyond case studies and towards instruction or analysis of a problem you have faced in the field.
 Thinking about what other professionals can take back to their institutions.

 Speakers do not receive a fee, free registration, or travel considerations for their participation in the NCMC annual meeting.
 Presenters who plan to attend only their own session and engage in no other conference activities do not have to register.
 If presenters are only attending their session, they are required to notify the Professional Development Chair via email at email@example.com.

-Thank you in advance for helping to make the 2022 conference an exchange of valuable information and ideas - as well as a rejuvenating and FUN experience for us all!
+Thank you in advance for helping to make the 2023 conference an exchange of valuable information and ideas - as well as a time to celebrate how amazing YOU are!